 |Prince Albert Arts Centre, 1010 Central Avenue|

-The Prince Albert Arts Centre offers a variety of creative programs for all ages from children to adults/elders, providing opportunities to explore and develop new and existing skills as well as develop an appreciation for the arts.
+The Prince Albert Arts Centre offers a variety of creative programs for all ages from children to adults and seniors/elders, providing opportunities to explore and develop new and existing skills as well as an appreciation for the arts.
 Click on the title for more information about the Prince Albert Arts Centre.

 |John V. Hicks Gallery - 1010 Central Avenue|

 The John V. Hicks Gallery is located on the second floor of the Prince Albert Arts Centre (1010 Central Avenue) and features monthly local, regional, and provincial (Organization of Saskatchewan Arts Councils) art exhibitions coordinated by the Prince Albert Council for the Arts, and programmed by the Mann Art Gallery.

 |Prince Albert Council for the Arts|

 The Prince Albert Council for the Arts is committed to promoting arts by providing opportunities to participate in a variety of art activities.

 The Prince Albert Arts Council organizes and hosts Evergreen Artisan Market each year.
-They also manage the exhibits in the John V. Hicks Gallery at the Arts Centre and provide a FREE Open Art Studio for youth.
+They also manage the exhibits in the John V. Hicks Gallery at the Arts Centre and provide a FREE Open Art Studio for youth throughout the school year.

 |E.A.
 Rawlinson Centre for the Arts|

 The E. A. Rawlinson Centre is a hub of arts and cultural activities in Prince Albert.
 The Diefenbaker Theatre, a 600+ seat auditorium with all the latest amenities.
 It has been embraced by the community, housing over 250 events each year.
 The Rawlinson Centre presents professional shows whose proceeds are used to subsidize local non-profit groups.
 This provides affordable access to the community, allowing non-profit groups to provide audiences with top-notch local entertainment.
 It is also often rented for other events, including graduations, art shows, and dance events.